Insight 3: Deductive reasoning is preferable to inductive reasoning

 We start with plain old code (Hard-coded).
 When this becomes too inflexible, we let the user specify the rules themselves (Rule-based).
 When this shows poor performance, or becomes too complex to maintain, we gather data and create a statistical model (Statistics).
 If the problem is too complex for common statistics, we sacrifice the mathematical rigor and focus solely on the performance of our models (shallow machine learning).
 If the problem at hand is very complex, we stack multiple models on top of each other (Deep Learning).

 Deductive solutions should always serve as baselines for more sophisticated approaches.
 If induction-based approaches cannot beat the baseline, there is no reason to move on.
 It is often the case that the best solution to industry problems lie at the beginning of this process.

 By using an incremental approach, we save time and avoid introducing unnecessary complexity to our systems.
 Even if inductive approaches yield better performance, deduction might be preferable due to the ease of interpretability and reconfiguration.

 Do you think making a distinction between induction and deduction-based programming is sensible?
 Do you have any experiences with projects that failed to provide a deduction-based baseline?
 We look forward to your thoughts and insights.

 To sum up

-In our third insight “Deduction is preferable to induction” we argue for the importance of creating simple solutions before bringing out the big guns.
-Creating simple solutions have a number of desirable properties such as constituting a good baseline and ease of maintenance.
-In data science, the top-down approach is usually simpler than the bottom-up approach, thus engineers should strive to develop a data independent solution when possible.
+In our third insight, “Deduction is preferable to induction,” we argue for the importance of creating simple solutions before bringing out the big guns.
+Creating simple solutions have several desirable properties such as constituting a good baseline and ease of maintenance.
+In data science, the top-down approach is usually more straightforward than the bottom-up approach.
+Thus engineers should strive to develop a data-independent solution when possible.